Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/an-http-403-4-returned-because-ssl-required-virtual-directory.md

 _**Topic Last Modified:** 2011-01-21_

 The Microsoft Remote Connectivity Analyzer attempts to connect and authenticate to the Web site or virtual directory using the credentials and protocol supplied by the user.
-If the connection is attempted using a non-secure protocol, then the test may fail and return the following error:
+If the connection is attempted using a non-secure protocol, then the test can fail and return the following error:

 "An HTTP 403.4 was returned because SSL was required on the virtual directory."